Jim Robb, Hon. B.Sc., B.Sc. Forestry

 · restored 350,000 m2 of public land to diverse forest, wetland and meadow habitat;

 · yielded $Millions in annual public benefits by combating the growing impacts of pollution, climate change, flooding, and biodiversity loss.

 Now nearing retirement age, Jim is busy mentoring a new generation of conservation advocates and volunteers to protect and improve watershed and community health, and ecological integrity.

 Environmental Project Coordinator

 Thivyah joined Friends of the Rouge in the fall of 2020.
 Having explored the Rouge from a young age, Thivyah is passionate about ecosystem conservation and environmental restoration in the Rouge.
 She has an Honours Bachelor of Environmental Studies degree in Environmental Management from York University, and her Ecosystem Management Technology diploma from Sir Sandford Fleming College.
-Through her academic and professional experiences, Danielle has grown eager to improve the relationship between humans and wildlife in urban areas.
+Through her academic and professional experiences, Thivyah has grown eager to improve the relationship between humans and wildlife in urban areas.

 In her role as Environmental Project Coordinator, Thivyah combines hands-on restoration and advocacy in the Rouge with public education to inspire youth and community members to become local stewards of their uniquely urban wilderness.
-When away from the office, you can find Danielle gardening, camping and taking road trips up north.
+When away from the office, you can find Thivyah camping, hiking and photographing local wildlife around the Rouge National Park.

 Assistant Project Coordinator